-Introduction 6 Main results from the surveillance and control programmes in 2004 8 The livestock and aquaculture populations in Norway 11 The surveillance and control programmes for Salmonella in live animals, eggs and meat in Norway 10 Examinations of residues of prohibited substances in live animals in Norway Examinations of residues of veterinary drugs, prohibited substances and environmental contaminants in animal products in Norway The surveillance and control programme for paratuberculosis in Norway 37 The surveillance and control programme for bovine spongiform encephalopathy (BSE) in Norway 43 The surveillance and control programme for infectious bovine rhinotracheitis (IBR) and infectious pustular vulvovaginitis (IPV) in Norway 53 The surveillance and control programme for enzootic bovine leukosis (EBL) in Norway 59 The surveillance and control programme for bovine brucellosis in Norway 65 The surveillance and control programme for bovine virus diarrhoea (BVD) in Norway 73 The surveillance and control programme for bovine tuberculosis in Norway 81 The surveillance and control programme for maedi in Norway 85 The surveillance and control programme for scrapie in Norway 93 The surveillance and control programme for Brucella melitensis infection in sheep flocks in Norway 103 The surveillance and control programme for specific virus infections in swine herds in Norway 109 The surveillance and control programme for infectious laryngotracheitis (ILT) and avian rhinotracheitis (ART) in poultry flocks in Norway 115 The surveillance and control programme for Campylobacter in broiler flocks in Norway 121 The surveillance and control programme for viral haemorrhagic septicaemia (VHS) and infectious haematopoietic necrosis (IHN) in Norway 127 The surveillance and control programme for Gyrodactylus salaris in Atlantic salmon and rainbow trout in Norway 135 The surveillance and control programme for bonamiosis and marteiliosis in European flat oysters (Ostrea edulis L.) in Norway 141
+Introduction .6 Main results from the surveillance and control programmes in 2004 .
+8 The livestock and aquaculture populations in Norway 11

+The surveillance and control programmes for Salmonella in live animals, eggs and meat in Norway Examinations of residues of prohibited substances in live animals in Norway 27 Examinations of residues of veterinary drugs, prohibited substances and environmental contaminants in animal products in Norway The surveillance and control programme for paratuberculosis in Norway

+The surveillance and control programme for bovine spongiform encephalopathy (BSE) in Norway 43 The surveillance and control programme for infectious bovine rhinotracheitis (IBR) and infectious pustular vulvovaginitis (IPV) in Norway 53 The surveillance and control programme for enzootic bovine leukosis (EBL) in Norway 59 The surveillance and control programme for bovine brucellosis in Norway 65 The surveillance and control programme for bovine virus diarrhoea (BVD) in Norway 73 The surveillance and control programme for bovine tuberculosis in Norway 81

+The surveillance and control programme for maedi in Norway 85 The surveillance and control programme for scrapie in Norway 93 The surveillance and control programme for BruceIIa melitensis infection in sheep flocks in Norway 103

+The surveillance and control programme for infectious laryngotracheitis (ILT) and avian rhinotracheitis (ART) in poultry flocks in Norway 115 The surveillance and control programme for Campylobacter in broiler flocks in Norway 121

+The surveillance and control programme for viral haemorrhagic septicaemia (VHS) and infectious haematopoietic necrosis (IHN) in Norway 127 The surveillance and control programme for GyrodactyIus salaris in Atlantic salmon and rainbow trout in Norway 135

+The surveillance and control programme for bonamiosis and marteiliosis in European flat oysters (Ostrea edulis L.) in Norway 141